ucsb-cs56-projects/cs56-utilities-iv-emergency-dispatch/README.md

 Since this was a greenfield project for us, there are definitely a lot of issues to tackle.
 We tried our best to avoid any bugs so you should be able to jump into adding features as soon as posssible.
 The easiest way to get started, in our opinion, is to seed the database with an adequate number of emergency tweets for testing purposes.
 Currently, the twitter stream is functional but since this project will not be worked on for quite some time, the heroku dyno will sleep and new tweets will not be streamed and added to the database.

+We wish you the best of luck on this project and really hope you enjoy working with the technologies we used.
+Good luck!

 [credentialsLink]: credentials.md